American ginseng: Cultivation

 As wild populations of American ginseng began to decline in the late 19th century, a market developed for cultivated ginseng.
 In 1887, the tinsmith George Stanton planted ginseng in the forest around Apulia Station, a hamlet in the town of Fabius in Onondaga County, New York.
 In his obituary (1908), Stanton was called the Father of the Cultivated Ginseng Industry.

+Farther north, the cultivation of Panax quinquefolius pioneered by Clarence and Albert Hellyer in Norfolk County, Ontario, beginning in the 1890s.

 American ginseng is grown commercially under artificial shade.
 Under these conditions, a crop is harvested three to five years after seeding.
 Ginseng is also grown under forest-based, wild-simulated conditions, which require 6-10 years (or more) before harvest.
 Based solely on yield, forest farming may be 1/10 as productive as commercial cultivation.

 In 2024, American ginseng exports - an indicator of cultivation and production - showed that Canada led with 2,974,971 kg, China had 2,165,977 kg, United States with 428,357 kg, and South Korea with 333,355 kg as the four largest producers.

 Some states encourage the planting of ginseng both to restore natural habitats and to remove pressure from remaining wild populations.
 American ginseng is woods-cultivated in Colorado, Kentucky, Maine, North Carolina, Tennessee, Vermont, Virginia, and West Virginia.